 Lisa helps service my truck for the journey ahead.

 A typical grain silo in eastern Oregon along highway 97

 Christmas in Downville, CA: A family of Golden Retrievers; hymnal numbers from Christmas mass; playing my Martin 00-18; and BJ and Summer working quietly.

 I met a lot of people on this trip, and most of them just assumed I was going through some kind of mid-life crisis.
 Friends and family too, I imagine.
 It was hard for me to argue with them, as I really didn't know.
-Why else would a seemingly bright man of my age be single and wandering around far-off places with no particular place to go, no responsibities to speak of, and with a sense of longing in his eyes that was difficult to hide?
+Why else would a seemingly bright man of my age be single and wandering around far-off places with no particular place to go, and with a sense of longing in his eyes that was difficult to hide?